 On May 8th, 2007, Sierra gave birth to five puppies: Teton, Shasta, Flurry, Frost, and Trinity.
 Teton then proceeded to live with his family throughout his youth until Flurry and Frost were relocated to a new habitat and Sierra, Yukon, and Trinity passed away due to the rare fungal infection Cryptococcus.
 For the bulk of his adult years, Teton enjoyed life with his sister, Shasta; the two were considered quite the mischievous duo.
-Late last summer, Shasta passed away due to an infection caused by a rattlesnake bite, which she received inside of her mouth.
-Shasta did always fancy chasing after and harassing snakes, tarantulas, and other so-called pests...
+Late last summer, Shasta passed away with her flirtatious tendencies with the neighbors, which ignited jealousy in Teton.
+As a result, he began to bully her and thus the two were separated.